By Renee’ Fulkerson

 How can YogAlign support us physically and mentally through fearful and uncertain times?

-By resetting the tension in our bodies while practicing certain postures, breathwork and self massage bringing our bodies and breath back into alignment.
-When we are aligned with the spine in the bodies natural curves, the body connects naturally as a continuum and we begin to feel relaxed, balanced, secure and peaceful.
-Creating the space to obtain and maintain a comfortable and natural state of being (safe, loved and not alone).
+Resetting the tension in our bodies while practicing YogAlign postures, breathwork, and self-massage brings our bodies and breath back into alignment.
+When we are aligned with the spine in the body’s natural curves, the body connects naturally as a continuum and, we begin to feel relaxed, balanced, secure, and peaceful.
+Creating the space to obtain and maintain a comfortable, and natural state of being (safe, loved and not alone).

-I would love to offer some of my very simple self soothing yoga techniques:
+I would love to offer some of my self soothing yoga techniques:

-1. The YogAlign Full Body Stretch – lying on your back, arms stretched out over head (keeping shoulders down), fingers spread and palms facing in towards one another.
+1. The YogAlign Full Body Stretch – ly on your back, arms stretched out overhead (keeping shoulders down), fingers spread and palms facing in towards one another.
 Allow your spine to arch creating space in the small of your back, lengthen legs and point those toes away from you.
-Now create the letter O with your lips and simply inhale like you are sipping through a straw (feel the ribcage expand).
-At the top of the SIP breath tighten your entire body fist your hands and tighten your glutes.
+Now make the letter O with your lips and inhale like you are sipping through a straw (feel the ribcage expand).
+At the top of the SIP, breath tighten your entire body, fist your hands, and tighten your glutes.
 It is not so much your pulling yourself apart as pulling yourself inward tight, tight, tight.
-Now exhale (feel the ribcage contract) sighing with your tongue out (a.k.a lions breath) and completely let your body go limp.
-Resetting the tension in the body, creating length in the front and back lines of the body. (repeat 2 more times)
+Now exhale (feel the ribcage contract) sighing with your tongue out (a.k.a lion’s breath) completely let your body go limp.
+Resetting the tension in the body, creating length in the front and back lines of the body. (repeat two more times)

-2. Spine rolling on a small ball (75% inflated) – lying down begin by placing the ball in the curve of your neck and slowly turning your head side to side sink into the ball.
+2. Spine rolling on a small ball (75% inflated) – lying begin by placing the ball in the curve of your neck and slowly turning your head side to side sink into the ball.
 Work the ball down and around the shoulder blades and continue down the spine.
-Be sure to keep your knees bent (keeping pressure off the low back) as you move through the natural curves of the body.
+Keep your knees bent (keeping pressure off the low back) as you move through the natural curves of the body.
 Lastly moving the ball into the arch of your back and sacrum.
-Be slow and gentle at first especially if you are a first timer or have suffered an injury.
+Be slow and gentle if you are a first-timer or have suffered an injury.
 Continue wiggling and squiggly up and down the spine with full inhales and exhales.
-You can also raise the arms gently over head if that feels good.
-Either way let yourself fall heavy on the ball and completely let go.
-Please do not over do it 5 to 10 minutes total is perfect.
+You can also raise the arms gently overhead if that feels good.
+Either way, let yourself fall heavy on the ball and completely let go.
+Please do not overdo it 5 to 10 minutes total is perfect.

-3. The 2 block chest opener and neck elongator – start by sitting up and then set one yoga block on its lowest side (sideways) ultimately to be placed between the bottom of the shoulder blades.
-For women right around where your bra hooks sit although everyone is a bit different and you will need to play around a bit till you find the most comfortable spot.
-Next place the second yoga block upright at its highest point ultimately supporting the back of your head.
-Once the yoga blocks are placed lean back and adjust accordingly to find that sweet spot.
-Again, knees are bent in order to take any pressure of your lower back and support your bodies natural curves.
-At this point breath and you can also slowly rock your head side to side.
-Make sure you are not tucking your chin to your chest and you can get full inhales and exhales.
-You should be feeling an openness, release and a feeling of relaxation in the entire body.
+3. The two-block chest opener and neck elongator – start by sitting up and then set one yoga block on its lowest side (sideways) ultimately to be placed between the bottom of the shoulder blades.
+For women right around where your bra hooks sit but, everyone is a bit different and you will need to play around a bit till you find the most comfortable spot.
+Next, place the second yoga block upright at the highest point supporting the back of your head.
+Once the yoga blocks are in place lay back and adjust accordingly to find that sweet spot.
+Again, knees are bent to take any pressure off your lower back and support your body’s natural curves.
+Breathe, and you can also slowly rock your head side to side.
+Do not tuck your chin to your chest, as you will not be able to get full inhales and exhales.
+You should be feeling an openness, release, and a feeling of relaxation in the entire body.
 Let’s create even more space in the neck and shoulders by dropping the yoga block supporting your head on its side.
-This may feel extremely awkward at first if your neck and shoulders are locked up (take your time).
+It may feel awkward at first if your neck and shoulders are locked up (take your time).
 To come out easiest way is to roll onto one side or the other and remove blocks.
 Allow yourself a moment to lie flat on your back and feel the effects.

-While moving through any or all of these offerings above make sure you are able to inhale and exhale effectively.
-If you cannot breath well you need to come out or adjust your posture.
-You may also want to silently or out loud repeat “I am safe, I am loved and I am not alone”.
-Combining powerful words, full inhales/exhales and postures that create spaciousness in the body is a beautiful blend.
-Allowing us to come back into balance, peace and love.
+While moving through any or all of these offerings above make sure you can inhale and exhale effectively.
+If you are not breathing effectively come out or adjust your posture.
+Silently or out loud, repeat “I am safe, loved, and I am not alone”.
+Combining powerful words full inhales/exhales, and postures that create spaciousness in the body is a beautiful blend.
+Allowing us to come back into balance, peace, and love.